Biden administration to halt pandemic policy blocking migrants who claim asylum - NewsBreak

 “As we watch our European allies extend compassion to Ukrainian refugees abroad, we are reminded of our own values and history in welcoming those yearning to breathe free,” Gonzales said.
 “This is how we live up to our promise to the American public and those who are fleeing persecution, torture or war and seeking protection within our borders.”

-The post Biden administration to halt pandemic policy blocking migrants who claim asylum appeared first on Virginia Mercury .
+The post Biden administration to halt pandemic policy blocking migrants who claim asylum appeared first on Tennessee Lookout .

 Comments / 0